Thursday, July 21, 2022

 Wet Room Extremes

-If your sliding shower doors feel too outdated for you, but you are out of options, it might be time for a bathroom remodel.
-Decide what type of shower you want ahead of time so you can plan on a shower door that feels more on trend.
+If sliding shower doors just aren't your vibe, it might be time for a bathroom remodel.
+Start over and pick a type of shower and shower door that is more on trend.

 Are sliding shower doors outdated?
 Not really.
 You have plenty of options to make sliding doors work in your design, like frameless doors.
 Or if you want to head in a different direction, try swinging doors, shields, or a wet room.